World Community Service

 - strengthening the natural environment by planting fruit trees that do not require pesticides and that will prevent soil erosion.

 Our club is supporting a student in Tanzania.
 This is an educational scholarship program to empower vulnerable children through education sponsorship.
 It takes place at the Timothy Massawe School on the south-western slopes of Mount Kilimanjaro, Tanzania.
-Project Seven
+Our commitment is for a full Primary school sponsorship meaning until standard 7 in Tanzania.

 - organize community clean ups,